amarder/stack-overflow/paper/reviews.md

 > perspective.

 TODO: I think this is a fair criticism of the paper.
-I need to differentiate the paper enough from Granat and Betts (2013) to avoid this "revisiting" classification.
+I need to differentiate the paper enough from Grant and Betts (2013) to avoid this "revisiting" classification.
 Why do we care?
 How is this paper different from Grant and Betts (2013)?